iquinto/tfg/README.md

 ## Installation

 #### Directory structure
-Create a parent directory (tfg-uoc) where to save the downloaded or cloned repositories.
+Create a parent directory (tfg) where to save the downloaded or cloned repositories.
 The objective is to have the following directory structure for the  whole project:
 ```
-tfg-uoc
+tfg
 ├ README.md
 ├ docker-compose.yml
 ├ working-student-ui